muesli/beehive/README.md

 You can build and install the `beehive` binary like other Go binaries out there (`go get`) but you'll need to make sure Beehive can find the assets (images, javascript, css, etc).
-See the Troubleshooting/Notes section for additional details.
+See the [Troubleshooting & Notes](#TAndN) section for additional details.

-Run `beehive --help` to see a full list of options.
+Run `beehive --help` to see a full list of options (in particular to set the access port of the administrative interface and the URL from which you can visit Beehive).

 ### Deployment Tools
  - [Dockerfile](docker)